- What are Day Services?

 All applicants must be approved to receive services from the Developmental Disabilities Administration (DDA) or have other means to pay for services.
-For more information about The Arc’s Day Support Services, contact Deborah Goins at email@example.com or -240-532-6001
+For more information about The Arc’s Day Support Services, contact employment services at firstname.lastname@example.org or -240-532-6001.
+To set up a tour of a specific day program, please contact the program Director:

 - Community Links Program